Old Testament Survey

 Lesson 112 Samuel Chapters 1-11

 David, the only person given that name in the entire Bible, has much to show us regarding (a) our relationship to God, (b) our responsibility to God, and (c) our reconciliation with God.
-There are several key things that I would like for you to notice and look for this week as you read these chapters about David; specifically, (1) how he ruled, (2) how he thought, and (3) his commitment to serving God above all else.
+There are several key things that I would like for you to notice and look for as you read these chapters about David; specifically, (1) how he ruled, (2) how he thought, and (3) his commitment to serving God above all else.

-I know that there is a lot to read this week, but the narrative is literally riveting, with many plot twists and turns and several main characters to keep track of.
+I know that there is a lot to read for this lesson, but the narrative is literally riveting, with many plot twists and turns and several main characters to keep track of.
 As such, you may find it useful to have some paper for notes to help you as you read the story of David and the events leading up to his becoming king of the united kingdom of Israel.

-For this week, read 2 Samuel Chapter 1 through Chapter 11, then answer the following:
+Read 2 Samuel Chapter 1 through Chapter 11, then answer the following:

 - Who reported the death of Saul to David, and how do we know that he was lying?